Funk, Henry W. Letters, 1862-1900 | Illinois History and Lincoln Collections

 This collection consists of the personal correspondence belonging to Henry W. Funk.

-Henry W. Funk, a Quaker from Danville, Ill., was a private in Co.
-E, 149th Ill.
-Vol. Inf.
-Funk mustered in at Danville on Feb.
-6, 1865, and spent the remainder of the war stationed at Chattanooga, Nashville, and Tyners Station, Tenn.
-From June 1865, until the beginning of 1866, he was stationed at Dalton and Lafayette, Ga., where he often preached to the enlisted men.
+Henry W. Funk was a Quaker from Danville, Illinois, who enlisted as a private in Company E of the 149th Illinois Volunteer Infantry.
+Funk was mustered out of Danville on February 6, 1865.
+He spent the remainder of the Civil War stationed in Chatanooga and Tyners Station, Tennessee.
+He was then stationed at Dalton and LaFayette, Georgia, from June 1865 until the beginning of 1866.
+There, he often preached to the enlisted men.

-Diane Elizabeth Whitehead (Class of 1967) and Kenton Whitehead donated the collection to the Library in 2012.
+Diane Elizabeth Whitehead and Kenton Whitehead donated the collection to the Library in 2012.